Shopify/hydrogen/.changeset/purple-experts-sing.md

 ---
-'@shopify/cli-hydrogen': patch
-'@shopify/create-hydrogen': patch
+'skeleton': major
 ---

-Fix skeleton template menu links
+The Storefront API 2023-10 made changes in menu links.
+The skeleton template requires changes:

-1; Update the `HeaderMenu` component to accept a `primaryDomainUrl` and include it in the internal url check
+1. Update the `HeaderMenu` component to accept a `primaryDomainUrl` and include it in the internal url check

 ```diff
 // app/components/Header.tsx